12 rules to write better content

 Follow conversational norms over grammar rules

 Use short words.
 Make short sentences.
 End with prepositions.
 Use contractions.
 Read your copy out loud.
 Keep it simple.
 In most cases, compound sentences with formal diction—like the one you’re reading right now—are acceptable for journalistic prose but not for product interfaces, and after reading this one, we suspect you agree.
-Just write like you’re talking to the person who sits next to you.
+Just write like you’re talking to the person sitting next to you.

 Use common contractions

-Use all the standard contractions you use when you talk to people every day (I’m, you’re, it’s, etc.).
+In English, use the standard contractions you use when you talk to people every day (I’m, you’re, it’s, etc.).
 But don’t turn nouns into contractions.
 It might not be clear, and it can cause problems for localization.

 Stick to sentence case

 Just so we’re clear: Sentence case uses caps like this.
 Title Case Uses Them Like This.
 Stick with sentence case pretty much everywhere.
 Use title case for proper nouns and official things like Internal Revenue Service, Board of Equalization, and so on.
-You can also read more about why we prefer sentence case.

 Remember that people will quickly scan copy and not read it in order